 With parenchymal bleeding.
 Parenchymal bleeding.
 Video: emergency care for severe bleeding

-Injuries to the abdomen or chest can result in externally invisible parenchymal bleeding.
-This is a dangerous blood loss from the most vulnerable human organs.
-In the article, we will talk about the features of bleeding from the parenchymal organs and first aid for them.
+Injuries to the abdomen or chest may result in externally invisible parenchymal bleeding.
+This is dangerous blood loss from the most vulnerable human organs.
+In the article we will talk about the features of bleeding from parenchymal organs and first aid for them.

 Parenchymal organs

-All internal organs of a person can be divided into two large groups:
+All human internal organs can be divided into two large groups:

 • Cavity;

-With the cavities, everything is extremely clear - this is the stomach, intestines, bladder.
+With the cavitary, everything is very clear - this is the stomach, intestines, bladder.
 They have a cavity and a wall supplied with vessels.
-Bleeding from these organs will be associated only with vascular damage.
-If the vessel is small, then it is able to contract on its own, narrowing its lumen, the bleeding will stop.
-But what are the parenchymal organs?
+Bleeding from these organs will only be associated with vascular damage.
+If the vessel is small, then it is able to contract on its own, narrowing its lumen, and the bleeding will stop.
+But what are parenchymal organs?

 They have a completely different structure: